szincone/Sprint-Challenge-Authentication/README.md

 3. What does bcrypt do to slow down attackers?
 4. What are the three parts of the JSON Web Token?

+=== Answers ===
+1. Sessions mean the server is the one doing the encryption(server gets the session id from the client).
+Sessions are stored via cookies.
+Uses more memory since you have to save a session for each user vs tokens which are saved on the client side.
+2. Hashes our password or session.
+3. Bcrypt hashes.
+Hashing can still be broken, it just slows down the attackers.
+That's why you have the option to hash a certain number of times.
+It's to the power of 2 each time, so it's exponential.
+4. Header, payload, signature.
+Header has the algorithm being used to hash and the type of token (json).
+Payload is what comes from the client and would be like the username and password.
+Signature is the secret and used to unhash the payload.

 ## Project Description - User Management System - Jokes On YoU!

 - What we have here is a wise-guy application. _Dad jokes_ are all the rage these days.